h0rban/minesweeper-online-solver/README.md

 - Optimize computation by storing the results
 - Selenium alert and error handling
 - More tests
+- Use Enums
+- Change design to follow Strategy pattern

 ### Why
 - Fun